open-sdg/open-sdg/docs/quick-start.md

 1. Go to the data repository.
 1. In the list of files, click on `config_data.yml`.
-1. Click the pencil icon on the right (You can find it next to the History button.)
+1. Click the pencil icon on the right (You can find it next to the "Raw" and "Blame" buttons.)
 1. Add a new line at the top: `# This is a comment`
 1. Towards the bottom, select "Create a new branch for this commit and start a pull request."
-1. Beneath this, click "Propose file changes".
+1. Beneath this, click "Propose changes".
 1. Click on the green "Create pull request" button.
 1. Wait a moment to see the message that says "Test PRs / test (pull_request) - in progress"
 1. Wait until you see "All checks have passed".
 This takes about 5 minutes.